 Shared Justice, an initiative of the Center for Public Justice, named junior international relations student Emily Miller and Assistant Professor of International Relations Timothy Taylor winners of the Student-Faculty Research Prize on Thursday, Feb.
 1. While students from 15 schools in the Council for Christian Colleges and University applied for this competitive prize in November, three students and their faculty advisors were awarded the research prize.
 Miller will research the Special Supplemental Nutrition Program for Women, Infants and Children (WIC) and its use within DuPage County’s refugee population.
 WIC is a federal assistance program which provides benefits to low-income pregnant or nursing mothers and children of five years or younger.

 Miller seeks to find out aspects of the WIC program that could be done differently, through the work of translators or increased involvement of the church.
-“I’m really interested to see how different institutions, like churches and schools and World Relief, play into refugee women being able to take advantage of [the WIC program],” she told the Record.
+“I’m really interested to see how different institutions, like churches and schools and World Relief, play into refugee women being able to take advantage of ,” she told the Record.

 Miller’s study will be funded by Shared Justice, which was formed in 2012 by the Center for Public Justice, a nonpartisan organization that aims to use policy research and civic education to pursue God’s call to carry out justice, according to their website.
 It focuses on college students and young Christians who care about justice and politics.
 According to Katie Thompson, program director and editor at Shared Justice, this is the inaugural year of the organization’s Student-Faculty research awards.